The-Judge/docker_confluence/README.md

 You can determine that everything has started by the following:

-* CPU usage lowers significant
+* CPU usage lowers significantly
 * the line `INFO: Server startup in X ms` appears in `/usr/local/atlassian/confluence/logs/catalina.*.log` (inside the container; use [`docker-enter/nsenter`](https://github.com/jpetazzo/nsenter) to enter the container).
 * A ... "positive" line appears in `/usr/local/atlassian/confluence-data/logs/atlassian-confluence.log`.
 This will be